Jazz Piano Standards You Should Learn

 I transcribed a Wes Montgomery solo on this tune a number of years ago that really helped my overall jazz playing.
 You can check out the Wes Montgomery Satin Doll transcription here.

-Or you can even take a free jazz piano lesson on how to play Satin Doll.
+Or you can even take a free lesson on how to play Satin Doll.

-Here’s a great version of Oscar Peterson playing it as well.
+Here’s a great version of Oscar Peterson playing Satin Doll as well.

 2. Autumn Leaves

 This is one of the first tunes I ever learned.
 It features both major II-V-I’s and minor II-V-I’s.
-In addition, most of the tune features diatonic chords progressing in 4ths.
+In addition, most of it features diatonic chords progressing in 4ths.

 This chord progression is extremely common throughout jazz piano songs and jazz standards.
-It’s also a tune that “non jazz fans” usually recognize.
+It’s also a song that “non jazz fans” usually recognize.

-Playing jazz piano is a lot more fun when audiences love what you’re playing!
+Playing jazz on the piano is a lot more fun when audiences love what you’re playing!

-Here’s a swingin’ version of Chet Baker doing it.
+Here’s a swingin’ version of Chet Baker performing Autumn Leaves.

 3. Blue Bossa

-Here’s an important thing to consider when playing jazz piano.
-Not all jazz music swings.
+Here’s an important thing to consider when playing… Not all jazz music swings.
 A lot of times you’ll hear tunes played with a straight eighth note feel and more latin rhythms being used.

 Blues Bossa is an example of this.
 In addition, it also features diatonic chords progressing in 4ths similar to Autumn Leaves.